BradleyCulley/bradleyculley.github.io/_posts/2025-broken-08-02-Bruce-Lee.md

 Nonexistence is perhaps especially incongruous and inexplicable when someone young dies so suddenly.
 Even more so when they're a great person, like Bruce Lee.
 Oumou Sangare has a song title that captures this well: [Saa Magna - "Death is Terrible"](https://www.youtube.com/watch?v=4_YyroDeZrY).

-Perhaps a takeaway from Bruce Lee's life is that, rather than focus on the tragedy of his early death, one can focus instead on how thoughtful, deep, and self-disciplined he was, to be able to identify, and to profoundly fulfill, such essential aspects of life within such a short time.
+Rather than focus on the tragedy of his early death, perhaps it's best to focus on how thoughtful, deep, and self-disciplined he was — to be able to identify, and so profoundly fulfill, such essential aspects of life within his short time on this planet.